 Finishing Gitea installation isn’t an end: The action feature doesn’t come with Gitea docker image installation.
 For the feature I depicted above to work, we also need to configure a runner to execute actions defined in our repository.

-For demostration, I will put on my own docker-compose.yml and config.yml for Act Runner:
+For demonstration, I will put on my own docker-compose.yml and config.yml for Act Runner:

 services: